Knotx/knotx-cookbook/README.md

 ## knot.x versions

-* knot.x 1.3.x

 ---

 **IMPORTANT**

-If you're using knot.x 1.1.x or 1.2.x please use previous versions of this cookbook.
+If you're using knot.x 1.1.x or 1.2.x please stick to 0.4.x version of this cookbook!

 ---

+* knot.x 1.3.x

 # Attributes